-A different construction that uses weights and is useful in wide-area deployments (co-locations) is a hierarchical one.
+A different construction that uses weights and is useful in wide-area deployments (colocations) is a hierarchical one.
 With this construction, we split the servers into disjoint groups and assign weights to processes.
 To form a quorum, we have to get a hold of enough servers from a majority of groups G, such that for each group g in G, the sum of votes from g is larger than half of the sum of weights in g.
 Interestingly, this construction enables smaller quorums.
 If we have, for example, 9 servers, we split them into 3 groups, and assign a weight of 1 to each server, then we are able to form quorums of size 4.
 Note that two subsets of processes composed each of a majority of servers from each of a majority of groups necessarily have a non-empty intersection.
-It is reasonable to expect that a majority of co-locations will have a majority of servers available with high probability.
+It is reasonable to expect that a majority of colocations will have a majority of servers available with high probability.
+With ZooKeeper, we provide a user with the ability of configuring servers to use majority quorums, weights, or a hierarchy of groups.